 The model assumes that individuals stay on the same BMI percentile throughout their life.
 In reality, individuals can change their weight status throughout life, sometimes losing or gaining weight, but at a whole population-level, individuals generally stay within the same distribution percentile.
 That is, relative to others of the same age and sex, individuals stay in the same place within the population distribution.
-A substantial amount of literature supports this view, showing that weight gain during childhood follows into adulthood [48-51].
+A substantial amount of literature supports this view, showing that weight gain during childhood follows into adulthood [40-43].

 A range of hypothetical scenarios were tested, whereby a specified percentage of overweight or obese individuals would become healthy weight at the start of the simulation and stay on this trajectory throughout the course of the simulation.
-These scenarios are summarised below in Table 22:
+These scenarios are summarised below in Table 14:

-Table 22 Scenarios and interventions Scenarios/interventions Details Scenario 0 (Baseline scenario) No adjustment overweight and obesity prevalence projections; maintain projections as predicted using HSE cohort data Scenario 1 Reduction of baseline overweight and obesity prevalence projections by 1% each year Scenario 2 Reduction of baseline overweight and obesity prevalence projections by 10% each year Scenario 3 Reduction of baseline overweight and obesity prevalence projections by 20% each year Scenario 4 Reduction of baseline overweight and obesity prevalence projections by 50% each year Scenario 5 Reduction of baseline overweight and obesity prevalence projections by 100% each year 'SSB excise tax' 20% excise tax applied to SSBs resulting in certain reduction of baseline overweight and obesity prevalence projections
+Scenarios/interventions Details Baseline No adjustment in overweight and obesity prevalence projections; maintain projections as predicted using HSE cohort data Scenario 1 Reduction of baseline overweight and obesity prevalence projections by 1% each year Scenario 2 Reduction of baseline overweight and obesity prevalence projections by 10% each year Scenario 3 Reduction of baseline overweight and obesity prevalence projections by 20% each year Scenario 4 Reduction of baseline overweight and obesity prevalence projections by 50% each year Scenario 5 Reduction of baseline overweight and obesity prevalence projections by 100% each year